 Consider becoming a Wenatchee Naturalist!

 If you are looking for a way to deepen your connection to both the natural and human aspects of our collective home, consider becoming a Wenatchee Naturalist!
-Registration is now open for the next 50-hour Wenatchee Naturalist course offered by Wenatchee Valley College (WVC) Continuing Education, Sept.
-18-Dec.11, 2019.
+Registration opens in mid-August for the next 50-hour Wenatchee Naturalist in-person course offered by Wenatchee Valley College (WVC) Continuing Education, Sept.
+21-Dec.
+14, 2022.
 The course is designed to allow participants to meet new friends, discover lovely local places to visit again, and to gain new eyes for the natural wonders of North Central Washington.
-To date, 150 people, ages 12-81, have completed the course.
+To date, over 225 people, ages 12-81, have completed the course and become Wenatchee Naturalists.

 Instructor Susan Ballinger teaches the Wednesday evening courses at the Wenatchee college campus and leads four Saturday field trips on Oct.
 8 & 22, Nov.
 5, and Dec.
-3. Field trips explore habitats along the White, Entitat, Columbia, and Wenatchee River corridors, guided by expert guest field scientists.
+3. Field trips explore habitats along the White, Entiat, Columbia, and Wenatchee River corridors, guided by expert guest scientists.

 The interdisciplinary course includes readings, lectures, handouts, guest scientists, labs, and nature journaling.
 Field trips explore three ecosystems (shrub-steppe, riparian, & dry forest) focusing on 100 common species of the Wenatchee watershed.
 Every class includes hands-on activities and practice using a science field journal.
-Tuition is $350 and includes supplies, a field journal, and a loaned min-library and hand lens.
+Tuition includes supplies, a field journal, and a loaned min-library and hand lens.
 Tuition is $385, with a 10% discount for people over 60 years old.
 Clock hours are available for teachers.

-The course is offered once a year in the fall and serves 24 adult learners.
+The course is offered once/year in the fall and serves 24 adult learners.
 If you have questions, contact the course instructor, Susan Ballinger (email@example.com; 509.669.7820).
 Visit the Wenatchee Naturalist website and review the syllabus here.
 To register please email firstname.lastname@example.org to receive notice when registration is open and ready.